A Conversation with Laila Lalami, author of The Other Americans

 What inspired the story?

 A few years ago, I was on vacation in Jackson Hole, Wyoming when I got a text in the middle of the night telling me that my father was in the hospital, that he was about to die.
 This is every immigrant’s nightmare: the fear that you will be thousands of miles away from loved ones when they need you most.
-I flew to Morocco to be with my dad, who recovered after a few weeks, thankfully, and is in good health now.
-But the scare so unsettled me that I started writing a story about a woman grieving the unexpected death of her father.
+Soon after I started writing a story about a woman grieving the unexpected death of her father.
 I thought it would make for an intriguing context to the story, something I could explore more fully in fiction than in nonfiction.

 How has being an immigrant influenced your work?